 Our Work In

-It’s been two years since the Taliban seized power in Afghanistan, putting women and girls and LGBTQIA+ people of all genders at risk of violence and persecution.
+It’s been over three years since the Taliban seized power in Afghanistan, putting women and girls and LGBTQIA+ people of all genders at risk of violence and persecution.
 But MADRE is working diligently with our grassroots partners to advance human rights and protect activists in Afghanistan as well as in the countries they now call home.

 Kate Alexander supports MADRE’s advocacy programs to develop US foreign policies that advance the rights of women, LGBTQIA+ persons, and other marginalized groups.
 Her work at MADRE focuses on feminist peace and climate justice, partnering with grassroots women worldwide to bring their perspectives and analysis to shape US policy-making.
 Kate has written widely on humanitarian issues, including those facing Afghans.